 The Jivamukti yoga method was founded by David Life and Sharon Gannon in 1986.
 It is a yoga practice for those who are seeking enlightment through compassion for all beings.
 The name Jivamukti comes from the Sanskrit word jivanmukta which means “liberated whilst living”.
-Jivamukti Yoga is a vigorous, vinyasa-based Hatha Yoga method which includes 5 tenants:
+Jivamukti Yoga is a vigorous, vinyasa-based Hatha Yoga method which includes 5 tenets:

 1. ahimsa (kindness, compassion)